 No Bluetooth does not use data, well Bluetooth itself does not use data.
 However, some Bluetooth-enabled apps do use data.
 In other words, while using Bluetooth itself does not in any way count as data usage, if you are using an app that in any way uses data as well as Bluetooth, then you will use data through the app.

-There ae several occasions wherein just before you turn on your Bluetooth, you pause, and a gush of anxiety rushes over you as you wonder will this use my data?
+There are several occasions wherein just before you turn on your Bluetooth, you pause, and a gush of anxiety rushes over you as you wonder will this use my data?

-Let’s say you’re listening to music on Spotify with a Bluetooth headphone, since Spotify is accessing data, you’ll of course be using data to access the Spotify app.
+Let’s say you’re listening to music on Spotify with Bluetooth headphones; since Spotify is accessing data, you’ll, of course, be using data to access the Spotify app.